pchalamet/InterviewCartPrototype/README.md

 # Alternative build
 Docker images are provided as well, which are used in the GCP build via cloudbuild.yaml.
-Note images are not functionnal as more configuration should be done for exposed endpoints.
+Note images are not functionnal as some configuration should be done (endpoints are localhost for the moment).